MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/Invoke-MgForwardGroupConversationThreadPost.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths1Trbs0NGroupsGroupIdConversationsConversationIdThreadsConversationthreadIdPostsPostIdMicrosoftGraphForwardPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPaths1Trbs0NGroupsGroupIdConversationsConversationIdThreadsConversationthreadIdPostsPostIdMicrosoftGraphForwardPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Comment <String>]`:
   - `[ToRecipients <IMicrosoftGraphRecipient[]>]`:
     - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Address <String>]`: The email address of the person or entity.
+      - `[Address <String>]`: The email address of an entity instance.
-      - `[Name <String>]`: The display name of the person or entity.
+      - `[Name <String>]`: The display name of an entity instance.

-INPUTOBJECT `<IGroupsIdentity>`: Identity Parameter
+`INPUTOBJECT <IGroupsIdentity>`: Identity Parameter
   - `[AttachmentId <String>]`: The unique identifier of attachment
   - `[ContentTypeId <String>]`: The unique identifier of contentType
   - `[ConversationId <String>]`: The unique identifier of conversation